sgallagher/baseruntime-docker-tests/README.md

 In the future, additional test scripts can be run between the setup and teardown.

+### Setting docker image name parameter

+All of the scripts need to know the name to use for the base-runtime docker image.
+The scripts will use modularity test framework to get the image name.
+There are 2 options to set the image name.
+The first is to define it on config.yaml file.
+The second one is to set URL env variable, this will override the name from the config file.
+* Example:

+        $ export URL="docker=base-runtime-smoke"
+        $ avocado run ./setup.py
+        $ avocado run ./smoke.py
+        $ avocado run ./teardown.py

 ## Test script configuration overrides

 Optional test script configuration overrides can provided on the command line using [avocado's parameter passing mechanism](http://avocado-framework.readthedocs.io/en/latest/WritingTests.html#accessing-test-parameters) in the following manner: